ChigozieCO/altschool-2nd-semester-cloud-exercises/README.md

 - [x] 5.
 [Exercise 5](./Exercise-05/) - Setup your Git config, submit Submit the output of: `git config -l`, `git remote -v`, and `git log`.

-- [ ] 6.
+- [x] 6.
 [Assignment 01](./06-Assignment-01/) - Create a user and perform some tasks using the user.
 More instructions in the file.

+- [ ] 7.
+Exercise 6 -

+- [ ] 8.
+Exercise 7 -